mikeroyal/Steam-Deck-Guide/README.md

 ## Steam Deck Development

 [Steamworks](https://partner.steamgames.com/doc/home) is a free suite of tools available to any developer to use in their game or software on Steam and the Steam Deck.

+[Dynamic Cloud Sync](https://steamcommunity.com/groups/steamworks/announcements/detail/3142949576401813670) is a tool that Steam will use  to automatically upload all modified save game data to the cloud prior to the device entering sleep mode.
+Users can then resume their game on any PC, laptop or other device.
+Steam will also automatically download any save game changes when users return to their Steam Deck and wake up the device.

+[Steam Cloud](https://partner.steamgames.com/doc/features/cloud) is a tool that provides an easy and transparent remote file storage system for your game.
+Files specified in the Auto-Cloud configuration or written to disk (created, modified, deleted, etc.) using the Cloud API will automatically be replicated to the Steam servers after the game exits.
+If the user changes computers, the files are automatically downloaded to the new computer prior to the game launching.
+The game can then access the files by reading them through the Cloud API or reading them directly from disk as usual.
+Avoid machine specific configurations such as video settings.

 [Getting your game ready for Steam Deck](https://partner.steamgames.com/doc/steamdeck/recommendations)